arteriovenous fistulas in dogs and cats

 If heart failure occurs as a result of an overburdened heart, additional clinical signs will be seen.
 Coughing, exercise intolerance, and respiratory difficulties are all common signs of heart failure.

-Arteriovenous fistulas may be suspected on physical exam alone, especially in the case of peripheral lesions like those found in the limbs, ears, or tongue.
+Arteriovenous fistulas may be suspected on a physical exam alone, especially in the case of peripheral lesions like those found in the limbs, ears, or tongue.
 Clinical signs in these cases are easy to see.
 Regardless of the location, your veterinarian will probably want to do blood work to check for metabolic disturbances and might want to x-ray your pet to look for an enlarged heart.
-For definitive diagnosis, your pet will need an ultrasound or angiography, and you might be referred to a specialty practice for this.
+For a definitive diagnosis, your pet will need an ultrasound or angiography, and you might be referred to a specialty practice for this.

 Arteriovenous fistulas should be treated if possible, as they are painful and will continue to grow over time (not to mention the risk for heart failure).
 Traditionally, surgery was performed to separate the two vessels.
 This surgery can be quite complicated and many general practitioners are not comfortable performing it.
 Often, arteriovenous fistulas will recur, or new fistulas will appear following surgery.
 Another option for the treatment of arteriovenous fistulas is transcatheter embolization to block the vessels.
 This procedure is non-invasive and has a good success rate.